KaiCottle/DoesItOperate-VirtualOS/README.md

 # KaiCottle-DoesItOperate

 ## Overview
 Welcome to **KaiCottle-DoesItOperate**, a browser-based operating system primarily written in TypeScript.
-This project started as an assignment for Alan's Operating Systems class and has grown with contributions from various collaborators.
+This project started as an assignment for my Operating Systems class and has grown with contributions from various collaborators.
 Learn more about the course [here](#).

 This project offers a unique blend of educational value and practical functionality, providing users with an interactive OS experience directly in their browser.